 On Linux, the location of the PAM configuration files is /etc/pam.d.

-The following sshd will prompt users who ssh to a unix machine first for a password, then prompt for a two factor SecurID auth:
+The following sshd will prompt users who ssh to a Unix machine first for a password, then prompt for a two factor SecurID authentication:

-If it is not set to yes, perform the change and then restart ssh as root:
+If it is not set to yes, make the change and then restart ssh as root:

-The following remote file will prompt users who telnet to a unix machine first for a password, then prompt for a two factor SecurID auth:
+The following remote file will prompt users who telnet to a Unix machine first for a password, then prompt for a two factor SecurID authentication:

 |Legacy Article ID||a61027|